Stable Weight for TWO Years?

 When I review my historical posts, it is clear that I have been focussed on dieting instead of the real problem: binge eating.
 However, over that last two years, I believe I have started focussing on controling the binging–and I think it’s working.
 At least my weight has been steady for two years, a miracle.
 A reeeeeeeeal miracle!

 How was this miracle achieved?

 Dieting had nothing to do with it.
 All diets work if you stick to them.
-And as long as you don’t binge eat.
+And don’t binge eat.
 But I DO still binge.
-So no diet will work.
-I suspect my weight has stabilized because I finally can say, like in AA–“Hi, my name is Camille, and I am a binge eater” instead of “Hi, my name is Camille, and I’m on the Noom Diet (or the Keto Diet or Weightwatchers or…)”
+Maybe it’s because I finally can say, like in AA–“Hi, my name is Camille, and I am a binge eater.”

 Anyway, I’ve learned alot about how and why I binge.

 I think I’m very lazy.
 If I’m hungry, I go for the quickest and sweetest solution.
 If there’s a chicken in the freezer and fresh asparagus in the fridge and bread in the box, I’ll have buttered toast for dinner.
 Unfortunately, if there are cookies, I’ll have cookies for dinner.
 This is just the way it is, period.
 If there are no sweet things, I’ll just go for quickest.

 Two things should now be obvious.
 Be sure there are no sweet things around.
 Be sure there are healthy quick things around.
 The only reason that I have any success now is that I live alone and can control my environment.When I lived with my brother, it was a nightmare because he constantly brought home sweets and was always happy to share.
 And nowadays, when I visit my daughter, it’s also a disaster because they keep different food in the house.
 I also don’t like to eat at restaurants often because there’s too much temptation and too much food.